 Kunming Tech Radar

-It collects public information about technology-related companies, IT companies, software teams, AI/data companies, recruiting pages, events, communities, and government digital project leads.
-It is not a ranking, a job board, a recruiter, or a guarantee of any opportunity.
-The project exists to make scattered local signals easier to search, verify, and maintain.
+It is not a ranking, a job board, a recruiter, a company endorsement, or a guarantee of any opportunity.
+The project exists to make scattered local signals easier to search, verify, reuse, and maintain.

 Primary links: